-In recent weeks, the media interest in The Law Office of Michael S. Lamonsoff’s client, Kamilah Brock, has been exploding.
+In recent weeks, the media interest in the police abuse law firm of The Law Office of Michael S. Lamonsoff’s client, Kamilah Brock, has been exploding.
 Ms. Brock, a Long Island woman of Jamaican descent, was wrongfully committed to a mental ward for 8 days last year after a routine traffic stop in Harlem.
 Now that Ms. Brock has spoken out in her first televised interview about her ordeal, the nation has taken notice, and a conversation has been sparked that raises the specter that some police engage in racial profiling.

 From international news outlets like The Huffington Post to user-run social media hubs like Reddit, the story of Kamilah Brock has been front-page news over the last several days.
 With media appearances by Ms. Brock and her attorney, Michael Lamonsoff, slated over coming weeks to include local, national, and international press, radio, and print press, the conversation is only expected to grow and develop, hopefully bringing attention to this very real and disturbing trend in our cultural infrastructure.

 What Happened To Kamilah Brock?

 Last September, Ms. Brock was stopped by the police in Harlem in her BMW.
 The officer cited her for having her hands off the wheel of her vehicle while she danced behind the wheel at a red light stop.
 The vehicle was then searched and impounded, though Ms. Brock was not charged with any crime and was free to go.

 When she returned to Harlem the following day to get her car back she got lost and went to the first precinct she found and asked for help in finding her car.
 At the police station, the police began to make cynical and sarcastic comments to Ms. Brock, doubting her ownership of a BMW and forcing her to wait for over an hour while they presumably searched their database for the location of her car.